dmccloskey/smartPeakPy/docs/example_GCMS_SIM_fluxomics_1.rst

 Step 1: File conversion
 -----------------------
 1. Use proteoWizard to convert the raw data file to the open-source format .mzML (already done)
+2. Convert the file using the TOPPtool command `FileConverter -test -in input.mzML -out output.mzML  -convert_to_chromatograms`
-2. Drop the converted files in the folder "mzML"
+3. Drop the converted files in the folder "mzML"

 Step 2: Define the target transitions
 -------------------------------------